stuartcrobinson/slupe/proj/comp/listener/test-data/integration/listener-workflow-v2.cases.md

 === END FILE: /tmp/t_listener_read/sample.py ===
 === END ===
 ````
-Looking at the code and test cases, I can see that the `file_read_numbered` formatting has specific logic.
+Looking at the code and test cases, I can see that the `read_file_numbered` formatting has specific logic.
 Let me correct those two subsections:

 ### file-read-numbered-formatting